sujato/drafts/general-introduction.md

 Change in the Buddha’s day was not limited to the worldly sphere.
 The religious life of ancient India was equally dynamic.
 For this reason it would be a mistake to assume that India in the time of the Buddha was primarily a Hindu society.
 Some of the elements that make up modern Hinduism may be discerned, but Indian religion, like spiritual and religious practice everywhere, has always been in a state of flux and evolution.

 Many of the old gods featured in the Ṛg Veda had vanished by the time of the Buddha, and many of the famed deities of later Hinduism had not yet appeared.
-Those who do appear take on a markedly different aspect; prominent gods may appear in minor roles, or a warrior like Sakka (AKA Indra) appears as an apostle of peace.
+Those who do appear take on a markedly different aspect; prominent gods such as Vishnu (Pali: *Veṇhu*) or Shiva (Pali: *Siva*) appear in minor roles, and a warrior like Sakka (AKA Indra) appears as an apostle of peace.
 There were no temples, no images, and no cult of devotion (*bhakti*).
 There is no mention of a system of *avatars*, and hence no concept that the various deities were expressions of more fundamental realities.

 Moreover, the outstanding feature of Hinduism—the great synthesis of religious and philosophical ideas, from simple animism to profound non-dualism—had not yet been undertaken.
-Different strands of religious life were quite distinct, and were not considered to be part of the same “religion”.
+Different strands of religious life were quite distinct, and were not considered to be part of the same path.

 Thus historians do not refer to the brahmanical religion of the time as Hinduism, but rather as Vedism or Brahmanism.
 It was nearly a thousand years later that the movement recognizable as modern Hinduism became prominent in India.